diglos/userpatches/README.md

 https://etcher.io/

-1. Check your MicroSD device name running:
+1. Open a terminal and check your MicroSD device name running:

 `sudo fdisk -l`

 You should see a device named `mmcblk0` or `sdd` (that matchs with the size of your card.
-This is a dangerous operation, be careful).
+This is a dangerous operation so be careful).
 For further info please visit:

 https://www.raspberrypi.org/documentation/installation/installing-images/linux.md